ne-app-open/src/README.md

 ## Packages:

-We have a package registry for the NeSystem: [https://ports.ne-app.eu/ant-os/stable](https://ports.ne-app.eu/ant-os/stable), please keep in mind that both NeSystem and Ant is supported.
-(They have the same APIs, Ant has more, Ant is also source-available if you're curious email us at contact@nekernel.org)
+We plan to host a package registry for NeSystem and Ant: [https://ports.ne-app.eu/ant-os/stable](https://ports.ne-app.eu/ant-os/stable), please keep in mind that both NeSystem and Ant is supported.

 ## Community: